apache/pulsar/site2/docs/concepts-messaging.md

 > **Note**
 > *  Currently, retry letter topic is enabled in Shared subscription types.
 > *  Compared with negative acknowledgment, retry letter topic is more suitable for messages that require a large number of retries with a configurable retry interval.
-> *  Compared with dead letter topic, retry letter topic is transparent to the user, automatically subscribed and reversed by consumers.

 ### Dead letter topic